 Limitations on speakers are warranted only when the Vice President of Student Affairs office deems their appearance or content of their speech represents a real threat toward maintaining campus order (e.g., it is obscene, defamatory, or intent on inflicting emotional distress, or it invites lawlessness or contains "fighting words").
 In such cases, an ad hoc speakers committee composed of three faculty members appointed by the Vice President of Academic Affairs, three students chosen by the Student Senate, subject to approval of the Vice President of Student Affairs, shall determine whether or not the speaker will appear.
 The committee's decisions may be appealed by either the sponsoring organization or the Vice President of Student Affairs office, and subject to the approval of the College President and Board of Trustees.
-Should the speaker represent a real threat toward maintaining campus order affairs office or the sponsoring organization with the approval of the Vice President of Student Affairs office or the sponsoring organization with the approval of the Vice President of Student Affairs
+Should the speaker represent a real threat toward maintaining campus order after being contracted, the Vice President of Student Affairs office or the sponsoring organization with the approval of the Vice President of Student Affairs office may cancel the contract.